Applies ToExcel for Microsoft 365

 Use open-source Python libraries to create plots and charts

 Python in Excel comes with a core set of Python libraries provided by Anaconda.
-This article describes how to use Python libraries, such as seabornand matplotlib, to create plots and charts.
+This article describes how to use Python libraries, such as seabornand Matplotlib, to create plots and charts.
 To learn more about the open-source libraries available with Python in Excel, see Open-source libraries and Python in Excel

 The examples in this article use the Iris flower data set.
 Download this sample workbook to follow along with the article: python-in-excel-iris-dataset.xlsx